code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

   node-n down |----------> Client-2
 --------------|
 ```
+- Any client which requests data gets a response even if some of the nodes are down (without guarantee that it contains the most recent version of information).
 - Whole system is up, user can RW successfully irrespective if any node in the cluster is down.
-- OR Every request receives a response, without guarantee that it contains the most recent version of information.
 - **Availabilty Problem** System is down and it cannot take requests and send responses.
   - [Availability patterns / Solutions](/System-Design/Concepts/Databases/Database_Scaling/)
     - *a.* Fail-over: Active-Passive/Master-Slave, Active-Active/Master-Master